-The third more miscellaneous group includes State theatre and film legislation, the use of the Press Council, 'selfregulation' codes and some aspects of the law relating to advertising.
+The third more miscellaneous group includes State theatre and film legislation, the use of the Press Council, 'self-regulation' codes and some aspects of the law relating to advertising.

-90.231 Australian Constitutional Law (1978)‡
+90.231 Australian Constitutional Law S2 Hpw4

-Prerequisite: 90.212 Public Law 2.
+Prerequisite: 90.212 Public Law 2 or 90.215 Federal Constitutional Law.

-An advanced course in constitutional law, topics to be determined from time to time by the students in consultation with their lecturer.
-Students will be permitted to choose topics which interest them and pursue those topics in depth either individually or in small groups.
-The basic framework will be federal constitutional law, though special interests outside this area may be catered for.
+An advanced subject in constitutional law, topics to be determined from time to time by the students in consultation with their lecturer.
+Students are permitted to choose topics which interest them and pursue those topics in depth either individually or in small groups.
+The basic framework is federal constitutional law, though special interests outside this area may be catered for.